- Immigration Law

-With over five years’ experience in family law and litigation, Rakhi is a member of Resolution, an organisation of 6,500 family lawyers who follow a strict Code of Practice and undertake extensive, ongoing training with an aim to resolve family law matters in a constructive, non-confrontation manner.
+With over five years’ experience in family law and litigation, Ms. Adams is a member of Resolution, an organisation of 6,500 family lawyers who follow a strict Code of Practice and undertake extensive, ongoing training with an aim to resolve family law matters in a constructive, non-confrontation manner.
 Resolution members also campaign for improvements to the family justice system.

 OTS Solicitors strives to assist couples to resolve financial disputes in a non-confrontational manner.
 As with all the best divorce lawyers, we work to avoid couples ending up in court.
 We support them to find workable, long term solutions to resolving financial disputes.
-This is achieved by encouraging round-table negotiations and mediation, both of which Rakhi and her team are highly experienced at organising and facilitating.
+This is achieved by encouraging round-table negotiations and mediation, both of which Ms. Adams and her team are highly experienced at organising and facilitating.

 How financial agreements are formulated during a divorce